fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 It is important to note that the tunneling protocol described in this document is not an extension to TLS [@!RFC5246] or DTLS [@!RFC6347].
-Rather, it is a protocol that transports endpoint or MDD-generated DTLS messages as data inside of the DTLS tunnel established between the MDD and KMF.
+Rather, it is a protocol that transports endpoint or MDD-generated DTLS messages as data inside of the DTLS association established between the MDD and KMF.

 ## Endpoint Procedures